peterhry/peterhrynkow.com/_posts/2019-01-07-the-perils-of-snapshot-testing.md

 icon: 🧠
 ---

 According to the [Jest docs](https://jestjs.io/docs/en/snapshot-testing), snapshot tests are useful whenever you want to make sure your UI does not change unexpectedly.
-That sounds great in theory, but in this post, I will demonstrate some of the pain points and risks associated with snapshot testing.
+That sounds great in theory, but in this post, I will demonstrate why snapshot tests are more trouble than they're worth.

 Say you have a simple button component: